Irish National Cycling Championships

 The Irish National Cycling Championships are annual cycling races to decide the Irish cycling champion for several disciplines, across several categories of rider.

-The men's road championship is usually held on a Sunday at end of June; the women's race is held the previous day.
+The men's road championship is usually held on a Sunday at the end of June; the women's race is held the previous day.
 The winning élite rider wears the national champion's jersey for all road races in the following 12 months.
+Unlike most countries, the jersey does not contain the national flag or stripes from the flag's colours; instead, the jersey has a wide green band superimposed with a shamrock, the national flower of Ireland.
 The men's under-23 champion is awarded to the first under-23 in the élite race.
-The junior road races are held on the same day as the élite and the time-trial championship is earlier in the week.
-The national criteriums are later in the summer.
+The junior road races are held on the same day as the élite and the time-trial championship is held earlier in the week.
+The national criteriums are held later in the summer.